teeratornk/agentic_system_for_eda/README.md

 # Physics Evolution - Automated EDA System

 An intelligent, multi-agent system for automated Exploratory Data Analysis (EDA) specialized in scientific machine learning and reduced order modeling.
-The system learns from past analyses and continuously improves its insights.
+Built with **AG2** (AutoGen v2), the system learns from past analyses and continuously improves its insights.

 ## 🚀 Features

-- **Multi-Agent Architecture**: Four specialized agents collaborate to perform comprehensive data analysis
+- **Multi-Agent Architecture**: Five specialized agents collaborate using AG2 framework
 - **Historical Learning**: System learns from past analyses to improve future insights
 - **Scientific Focus**: Optimized for physics simulations and scientific computing datasets
 - **Automatic Versioning**: All code and reports are versioned to prevent overwrites